spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ***

-## ⬆️ Updating Items and Furnitures
+## ⬆️ Updating Items and Furniture

-This command allows you to update furnitures and items.\
+This command allows you to manually update furniture and items.\
-Useful if the auto update failed or if you disabled it in settings
+Useful if the auto update failed or if you disabled it in settings.

 #### Usage: